 Take a square piece of paper 20 x 20cm is nice, but any size will do.
 (If you are using origami paper, and there is a white side, make sure the white side is on the INSIDE of your fold – you only want the red to show).

-Fold across the diagonal to create a triangle.
+Your first fold is creating a diaagonal to create a triangle.
 Make a neat crease.

 Take the long edge of your triangle and folds up 1.5cm depending on the size you want your wings to be.